What does income protection cover?

 Income protection policies are based on a largely universal model.
 Policyholders choose:

-The monthly benefit amount they can receive is a proportion of their gross salary, up to 70%.
+The monthly benefit amount they can receive is a proportion of their gross salary, usually up to 65%.
 This roughly mirrors what they would take home after tax and NI.
 Most policies also put a cap on the monthly total.

 If the cost of getting the maximum cover is too high, policyholders can make various adjustments to reduce the premiums they pay.
 A lower benefit amount, shorter benefit period or longer waiting period are all options.